Revain Price Tops $0.0000 on Major Exchanges (REV)

 Revain Token Profile

 Revain (CRYPTO:REV) is a token.
-It was first traded on August 4th, 2017.
+It launched on August 4th, 2017.
 Revain’s total supply is 85,061,485,690 tokens.
+The official website for Revain is revain.org.
+The Reddit community for Revain is https://reddit.com/r/revain_org and the currency’s Github account can be viewed here.
 Revain’s official message board is medium.com/revain.
 Revain’s official Twitter account is @revain_org and its Facebook page is accessible here.
-The official website for Revain is revain.org.
-The Reddit community for Revain is https://reddit.com/r/revain_org and the currency’s Github account can be viewed here.

 Buying and Selling Revain

-It is usually not presently possible to buy alternative cryptocurrencies such as Revain directly using US dollars.
-Investors seeking to acquire Revain should first buy Ethereum or Bitcoin using an exchange that deals in US dollars such as Coinbase, GDAX or Gemini.
-Investors can then use their newly-acquired Ethereum or Bitcoin to buy Revain using one of the aforementioned exchanges.
+It is usually not currently possible to buy alternative cryptocurrencies such as Revain directly using U.S. dollars.
+Investors seeking to trade Revain should first buy Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as Gemini, Coinbase or GDAX.
+Investors can then use their newly-acquired Bitcoin or Ethereum to buy Revain using one of the aforementioned exchanges.

 Receive News & Updates for Revain Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Revain and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.